 You speedily cycle along the canal towards Essing, which is home to Europe’s longest wooden bridge und the secretive Schulerloch, a dripstone cave which functions as a winter hideaway for bats.
 In Kelheim, you have reached the river Danube.
 On the Danube cycle path, your journey take you to Regensburg, quite possibly Germany’s most beautiful city, whose medieval core is shaped by the Dome, the Salzstadel and the Steinerne Brücke (Stone Bridge).

 Day 6: Regensburg – Deggendorf, approx. 90 km

 Don’t shy away from the steep approach to the Walhalla,opened by Louis I in 1842.
 Today’s stage takes you further along the Danube, which lavishly meanders through the vast plains.
 Via Straubing, you are cycling through the Gäuboden region towards Bogen, where a figurine of a pregnant Madonna was discovered in 1104.
 Soon after you reach Deggendorf, the Gate to the Bavarian Forest.

 Day 7: Deggendorf – Passau, approx. 60 km

 Before you leave Deggendorf and cycle on along the Danube, you shouldn`t miss a visit to the Old Town.
-On your way you will be passing through Vilshofen and arrive at the Three River City and former bishop`s residence of Passau.
+On your way you are passing through Vilshofen and arrive at the Three River City and former bishop`s residence of Passau.
 Take time to discover the Danube, Inn and Ilz by boat and round off your night with a stroll through the Old Town or a visit to the Veste Oberhaus.

 Day 8: Individual departure or extension of stay

-After breakfast your sportive Altmühl bike tour comes to an end and you will return home or back to Rothenburg.
+After breakfast your sportive Altmühl bike tour comes to an end and you return home or back to Rothenburg.
 We would also be more than happy to extend your holiday along one of the two rivers.